dsilas/SeeLevelViz/README.md

 SeeLevelViz is a simple tool for presenting and interpreting palaeoshorelines based on reconstructions of past (or future) sea level.
 The program performs no complex calculations concerning ice sheets, GIA, etc. It is purely a way for scientists to interactively visualize simply and quickly how the palaeolandscape would have looked at different time slices, and share that with colleagues.

-The program is free but please cite the article XXXXXXXXXXXXX article name when you use it or show results at presentations and conferences.
+The program is free but please cite the article "SeeLevelViz, A simple data science tool for dynamic visualization of shoreline displacement caused by sea-level change" article name when you use it or show results at presentations and conferences.

 To use the program, see the section "How to use SeeLevelViz."
 Advanced users: If you wish to build your own copy of the program from source code, see the section "Building SeeLevelViz" below.